jasonbayton/11ty/_src/blog/2025/12/rcs-archival-clarifications.md

 From Google:

-> “IT administrators can enable RCS Archival through a simple managed configuration, with full control over which devices have the feature turned on.”
+> “IT administrators can enable RCS Archival through a simple configuration.
+You have full control to decide which devices have the feature turned on and which archival application you deploy for your organization.”
 > — Google Android Enterprise Blog

 There is no “silent switch” Google can flip globally.